-We intend to encourage and promote an appreciation and understanding of heritage .
+We aim to encourage and promote an appreciation and understanding of heritage .

-We practice traditional agricultural skills and buildings as well as of early crafts, arts and technology so that this knowledge might not be lost but preserved.
+We practice traditional skills and building as well as of early crafts, arts and technology so that this knowledge might not be lost but preserved.

-In the process, as wide a range of people as possible will be involved in our projects – from local communities and schools to national and international members, whether as visitors or as practical volunteers.
+In the process, as wide a range of people as possible are involved in our projects – from local communities and schools to national and international members, whether as visitors or as practical volunteers.

 Central to our activities is re enactment - defined as "any presentation or other event held for the purpose of re-enacting an event from the past or of illustrating conduct from a particular time or period in the past".

 Through interactive historical demonstration and a combination of authentic costumes, original and reproduction artefacts, items and equipment, we bring the experience of history to life.

 Whether presenting an educational demonstration to schools, creating a heritage event for a historic site, museum, community history celebration or faire History Matters provides a complete service that is tailored to the clients needs.

 The past should be explored not only through destruction (excavation) but also through creation (experiments and experiences)

 Julia Heeb EXARC

 This project has received funding through the Rural Development Plan for Wales 2007-2013 which is funded by the Welsh Assembly Government